signag/raspi-cam-srv/docs/SetupDocker.md

 A container image is available for **raspiCamSrv** at [https://hub.docker.com/repository/docker/signag/raspi-cam-srv/general](https://hub.docker.com/repository/docker/signag/raspi-cam-srv/general)

 **ATTENTION**: Running raspiCamSrv in Docker is still somehow 'experimental'.
-Not all functions and platforms have so far been tested.
-Please post issues and necessary improvements if you find any.
+Successful tests have been done only on Pi 4 and Pi 5.
+However, not all functions have so far been systematically tested.
+On Pi Zero W and Pi Zero 2 W, deployment of the image was not successful, probably because of its size (~475 MB).

 **1. Preconditions**
 - [Installation of Docker on a Raspberry Pi](#installation-of-docker-on-a-raspberry-pi)